 - Using the PoliteMail Add Image feature places the images into the body of your message as a web reference, effectively decreasing the size of your message.
 As a best practice, it's recommended to resize the image before placing it in the email.
-Make sure Embed Images with Message is UNchecked in the PoliteMail Preferences.
+Make sure Embed Images with Message is set to False (unchecked in version 4.x).
 To check your preferences settings, go to PoliteMail > Settings> Preferences.

 - Using the PoliteMail Smart Attachment feature places the attachment as a link into the body of your message, effectively decreasing the size of your message.
 This method also allows you to gather open metrics for the attachment.
 The metrics will show in the Click Details section of your Email Metrics report.

 - Make sure you have Use Exchange Web Services to Expand Distribution Lists checked in your preferences.
 You can also check Use Exchange Web Service Cache files and Use the EWS Server for even faster data retrieval.